 Paultons Park, Ower

 To get your holiday off to the best start head straight to Paultons!
 Park up and start exploring the Park’s five amazing themed worlds, set in over 140 acres of beautiful parkland.
 Don’t forget that advance booking is essential!
 Top tip – leave lots of time for exploring in the afternoon, especially in Peppa Pig World, as the children will want to go on their favourite rides again and again!
 When you’re ready for lunch, have a leisurely picnic whilst watching this year’s Pirate-themed summer show, and go and watch the penguins swim at super-fast speeds during feeding time.
-Plus, don’t forget to say hello to the cheeky meerkats in Little Africa!
+Plus, don’t forget to say hello to the cheeky meerkats in Wild Lands!
 Paultons also has a new themed land, Tornado Springs, which features some of their most thrilling rides yet!
 Get your head spinning on Storm Chaser before making your way to the driving school where you will drive your own mini car around the track before collecting your driving license at Al’s Auto Academy!

 Beaulieu National Motor Museum, Beaulieu

 Step back in time with a visit to Beaulieu, featuring the world-famous National Motor Museum.
 Experience the Victorian splendour of Palace House, and wander the Abbey Ruins, with an exhibition of monastic life.
 What’s more, there’s even the World of Top Gear, featuring many of the famous Challenge cars, such as the Robin Reliant Space Shuttle!
 A trip to Beaulieu will captivate the whole family and is perfect in any weather.

 Exbury Gardens, Exbury